dart-lang/site-www/src/tools/pub/cmd/pub-deps.md

 ## Options

-For options that apply to all dart pub commands, see [Global options](/tools/pub/cmd#global-options).
+For options that apply to all pub commands, see [Global options](/tools/pub/cmd#global-options).

 `--style=<style>` or `-s <style>`